tizianovolpe/labeledPagesExporter/README.md

         ....
     },
     'your-new-language':{
-        use the same label name and transalte in your language }
+        use the english value name and translate in your language }
 }
 ```